-Hopelink's 5 centers in Bellevue, Kirkland, Redmond, Shoreline, and Sno-Valley serve as a community resource providing emergency financial assistance, food banks, energy assistance, and eviction prevention, along with information and referrals for families and individuals seeking access to medical care, counseling, and other critical support.
+Hopelink's five centers in Bellevue, Kirkland, Redmond, Shoreline and Sno-Valley serve as community resources – providing food, help with heating bills, eviction prevention and emergency financial assistance, community information and referrals for families and individuals in need of other essential support.

 Recent Successes and Current Challenges

 For calendar year 2014, Hopelink programs achieved the following results:

 13,949 people received fresh produce, canned goods, dairy and other foods through a Hopelink food bank – totaling more than 3.3 million pounds.